pawlizio/my_velux/README.md

 # my_velux
 Custom component of velux integration for Home Assistant

-Copy this into your custom_components\my_velux folder and update your configuration.yaml as follows:
+Copy this into your custom_components\my_velux folder and add to your configuration.yaml the following:

     my_velux: